 Hypnosis is highly effective at relieving the symptoms of stress.
 A review of the literature found that “the tremendous volume of research provides compelling evidence that hypnosis is an efficacious treatment for state anxiety (e.g., prior to tests, surgery and medical procedures) and anxiety-related disorders, such as headaches and irritable bowel syndrome.”
 More importantly, hypnosis can help you learn the underlying cause—or initial sensitizing event—behind the stress, thus collapsing the old, fear-based response and replacing it with more resourceful strategies.

-As a Certified HypnoBirthing® Practitioner, I have worked for years to help pregnant women release their fears and stress around birth, and reprogram their “triggers” into a state of calm, confidence, and resourcefulness for their birthing day.
+As a hypnotist, I have worked for years to help people release their stress and anxiety; and reprogram their “triggers” into a state of calm, confidence, and resourcefulness.
 I am also a Certified Integral Eye Movement Therapy (IEMT) Practitioner, which uses eye movement techniques to release long-held limiting emotions or beliefs, trauma, and identity issues—leading to very rapid relief from chronic stress.

 Call (301) 365-2428 for a free consultation about releasing stress.